 {149}

-churches, or else sent to them when already existing, in order to select such elders, when the apostle had not done it&#8212;a clear proof that the apostle could not confer upon the churches the power of choosing their elders, even when churches he himself had formed were still in existence; and notwithstanding, we hear all this adduced as instructions for the churches in after times.
+churches, or else sent to them when already existing, in order to select such elders, when the apostle had not done it -- a clear proof that the apostle could not confer upon the churches the power of choosing their elders, even when churches he himself had formed were still in existence; and notwithstanding, we hear all this adduced as instructions for the churches in after times.
 Official nomination is an assumption of apostolic authority, and contrary to the order and principles on which it took place then.
 Nor has this left the saints without resource when God graciously works.
-Pastors, and doctors, and evangelists are gifts which have their places in the unity of the body, and have their just exercise wherever God has graciously given them; and in @1 Corinthians 16: 15, 16, I find the Holy Ghost directing submission to all who in devoted-ness of heart have given themselves to true labour in the Lord.
+Pastors, and doctors, and evangelists are gifts which have their places in the unity of the body, and have their just exercise wherever God has graciously given them; and in @1 Corinthians 16: 15, 16, I find the Holy Ghost directing submission to all who in devotedness of heart have given themselves to true labour in the Lord.
 So @1 Thessalonians 5: 12, and @Hebrews 13: 17, teach the same godly submission to those who labour, and thus take the lead in the work of the Lord.

-<h3>The Children of God have Nothing to do but to Meet Together in the Name of the Lord</h3>
+<h3>THE CHILDREN OF GOD HAVE NOTHING TO DO BUT TO MEET TOGETHER IN THE NAME OF THE LORD</h3>

 With what design then am I writing?
 Is it that Christians should do nothing?
 No!
-I have written from a desire that there should be less presumption and more diffidence in what, we undertake to do: and that we should feel more deeply the ruined condition to which we have reduced the Church.
+I have written from a desire that there should be less presumption and more diffidence in what we undertake to do: and that we should feel more deeply the ruined condition to which we have reduced the Church.

-If you say to me, &#8216;I have separated myself from the evil that my conscience disapproves, that which is at variance with the word&#8217;&#8212;it is well.
-If you urge that God&#8217;s word requires the saints to be one and united; that it tells us that, there where two or three are gathered together, Jesus is in the midst of them, and that therefore you &#8220;assemble yourselves&#8221; together, I say again, it is well.
-But if you go on to tell me that you have organised a church, or combined together with others to do so; that you have chosen a president or a pastor, and that, having done this, you are now a church, or the *Church of God* of the place you inhabit&#8212;I put this question&#8212; My dear friends, who has commissioned you to do all this?
-Even according to your principle of imitation (although to imitate power is an absurdity: and the kingdom of God is &#8220;in power&#8221;), where do you find all this in the word £ I see no trace of the churches having elected presidents or pastors.
+If you say to me, 'I have separated myself from the evil that my conscience disapproves, that which is at variance with the word' -- it is well.
+If you urge that God's word requires the saints to be one and united; that it tells us that, there where two or three are gathered together, Jesus is in the midst of them, and that therefore you "assemble yourselves" together, I say again, it is well.
+But if you go on to tell me that you have organised a church, or combined together with others to do so; that you have chosen a president or a pastor, and that, having done this, you are now a church, or the *Church of God* of the place you inhabit -- I put this question -- My dear friends, who has commissioned you to do all this?
+Even according to your principle of imitation (although to imitate power is an absurdity: and the kingdom of God is "in power"), where do you find all this in the word?
+I see no trace of the churches having elected presidents or pastors.

 {150}